-The maximum salary for an employee, director or shareholder, including packaged components that you can claim through the grant is \$175,000 per financial year.
+The maximum salary for an employee, director or shareholder, including packaged components that you can claim through the grant is no more than equivalent to \$175,000 full time salary per financial year.
 If you or a partner are paying greater than \$175,000 per financial year to an employee, this excess should be paid from your or the partner's resources.
-It cannot be reported as eligible expenditure, and cannot be claimed as a staff in-kind contribution.
+It cannot be reported as eligible expenditure, and cannot be claimed as a contribution.